-- A camera: this can be any kind of camera from a DSLR to a normal point and shoot (pocket camera) As long as it is digital so that we can look at the images you take!
+- A camera: this can be any kind of camera from a DSLR to a normal point and shoot (pocket camera), or mobile phone camera.
+As long as it is digital so that we can look at the images you take!

 - Note book and pen

 You can also bring any other equipment you have that you may wish to use or learn more about.

 How will I know if I am making progress?

 The essence of the course is for you to understand what you are looking at when you take a photograph.
 How to use certain techniques to get a ‘better’ photograph.

 What course work will I be expected to complete?

 None- this is purely practical and for your own self- improvement.

 What can I expect to learn from this course?